mbarker84/css-irl-eleventy/src/posts/toggling-css-custom-properties-with-radio-buttons.md

 Another option is to set the `style` attribute in JS, but I prefer the CSS way, as it feels cleaner to me. `clip-path` requires a prefix in some browsers, so setting this in CSS seems more maintainable — but it’s a matter of personal preference.

-While there’s nothing _wrong_ with these approaches, let’s see what the alternative looks like with custom properties.
+While there’s nothing _wrong_ with these approaches, let’s see what the alternative looks like with custom properties.

 ## Toggling the custom property